Equations involving the modular $j$-function and its derivatives: Zero Estimates

 the maximum power of $T$ dividing $p(T^3 Y_0,T^2 Y_1,T Y_2)$ is $4$, however the function $p(\J(z))$ has order at least $5$ at all conjugates of $\rho$: if $j(z) \sim \alpha(z - \gamma\rho)^3$ for $z \to \gamma\rho$, then

 \end{example}

 \begin{corollary} For all $p \in \C[Y_0,Y_1]$, $h \in \C[Y_0]$, and $\ell \geq \deg_{Y_1}(p)$, if the function

-is non-constant, then it has a pole in $\h$ or exponential growth on some fundamental domains. \end{corollary} \begin{proof} Suppose that $P(z)$ has no poles in $\h$ and has no exponential growth in any fundamental domain.
+is non-constant, then it has a pole in $\h$ or it has exponential growth in some fundamental domains. \end{corollary} \begin{proof} Suppose that $P(z)$ has no poles in $\h$ and has no exponential growth in any fundamental domain.
 Without loss of generality, we may assume that $p$ and $h$ are coprime.

 Let $\beta$ be a root of $h(Y_0)$ such that $\beta \notin \{0,1728\}$, and let $\tau$ be such that $j(\tau) = \beta$.
 In particular, $Y_0 - \beta$ does not divide $p$.
 By \Cref{prop:generic order at unramified tau}, $p(\gamma\tau,j(\gamma\tau)) \neq 0$ for all $\gamma \in \SL_2(\Z)$ except for some proper Zariski closed set, and so $P$ has a pole at $\gamma\tau$, a contradiction.
 Therefore, $h(Y_0)$ is of the form $\alpha Y_0^s (Y_0 - 1728)^t$ for some $\alpha \in \C$.